sjorsdonkers/toml-jai/README.md

 ## Memory management
 - Returned data may have data allocated on the context allocator.
 Instead of free_x() procedures the user is expected to push an allocator such that all data can be dropped together.
-- Temporary storage is only used for serializing floats and errors.
+- Temporary storage is only used for error messages as some of the intermediate data may be large.
 - All memory temporarily allocated in the module is freed together from a pool allocator.
 - In most cases this means that only the returned data will be left allocated on the context allocator.

 ## Testing
 The module is tested by compiling and running the examples.
 All examples can be compiled and run by `jai ./tests.jai`